 What is it that makes it historically important?
 Its many uses in various areas and its characteristics that are friendly to the environment are the primary reasons.

-The above-mentioned material in this article is concerning the evolution, rare properties, recent practical uses, and ecosystem impacts of hemp rope in this way, it proves why it is still such a genuine and healthy option for the present and the future.
+The above-mentioned material in this article concerns the evolution, rare properties, recent practical uses, and ecosystem impacts of hemp rope in this way, it proves why it is still such a genuine and healthy option for the present and the future.

 The Historical Significance of Hemp Rope